1 Changing the size of MySQL buffers

 prefix of a usable key (e.g.,

-. - Retrieve values without consulting the data file, in some cases.
+ORDER BY key_part_1,key_part_2).
+The key is read in reverse order if all key parts are followed byDESC. - Retrieve values without consulting the data file, in some cases.
 If all used columns for some table are numeric and form a leftmost prefix for some key, the values may be retrieved from the index tree for greater speed.

-statement:
+SELECT statement:

 mysql> SELECT * FROM tbl_name WHERE col1=val1 AND col2=val2;If a multiple-column index exists on